leeeeeeeeujin-ctrl/starbase/ai-roomchat/docs/WORKSPACE_EDITOR_RUNTIME.md

   - Exposes last selection for debugging via `window.__VFS_ACTIVE_SELECTION__`.

 **Rule of thumb**
-Monaco’s model is the in‑editor source of truth; React state mirrors it.
+Monaco’s model is the in-editor source of truth; React state mirrors it.
-Do **not** call `editor.setValue` every render or keypress.
+Do **not** call `editor.setValue` on every render or keypress.

 ### 2.2 CodeEditorOverlayV2 (editor frame)